 The health benefits of breastfeeding your baby are well known and thoroughly documented.
 Benefits include:

 Our providers are happy to help you if you and your baby are experiencing trouble breastfeeding, or if you have any breast problems such as pain, redness, fever, and cracking nipples.
-Don’t hesitate to call our office to schedule an appointment or to speak with an advice nurse.
+Don’t hesitate to call our office to schedule an appointment or to speak with our advice nurse.

 Postpartum depression and postpartum blues are relatively common in mothers during the postpartum period and can happen to any woman.
 Women experiencing postpartum depression or blues may feel helpless in their ability to raise a child, intense anger towards their newborns or partners, sadness and despair, and psychotic episodes in very rare cases.